Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_03/RunOnHardware.md

 ```

 5. Run application on the hardware.
 For your convenience, all the awsxclbin are generated and planced under <..>/module03/design/xclbins.
-If you are planning to use these pregenerated xclbins, then copy these to respecive <...>/module03/design/build/[baseline/localbuf/fixedpoint/dataflow/multicu] directories
+If you are planning to use these pregenerated xclbins, then copy these to respective <...>/module03/design/build/[baseline/localbuf/fixedpoint/dataflow/multicu] directories

 ```
 sudo sh